 Brand Name: Rifadin

-Rifampin capsules is used for:
+Rifampin capsules are used for:

 Treating all forms of tuberculosis (TB).
-Rifampin capsules is also used to treat patients who do not have meningitis but carry the meningitis bacteria in their nose and throat and may spread the bacteria to others.
+Rifampin capsules are also used to treat patients who do not have meningitis but carry the meningitis bacteria in their nose and throat and may spread the bacteria to others.
 Rifampin capsules does not treat meningitis.
 It may also be used for other conditions as determined by your doctor.